Back to blog

 Writing a crawler from scratch undoubtedly requires a certain level of technical expertise and computing resources.
 Fortunately, Oxylabs’ Web Crawler can make this task easier without straining your resources.

 So, this step-by-step guide demonstrates how to create a sitemap using Oxylabs’ Web Crawler and then upload it on the Google Search Console.
+For your convenience, we also prepared this tutorial in a video format.

 Let’s dive in!